-Our September 2018 survey on rewards cards found that 57% of U.S. consumers have at least one rewards card, whether travel, cash back or co-branded, so it's no surprise that new credit cards are entering the market every day.
+Our most recent survey on rewards cards found that 57% of U.S. consumers have at least one rewards card, whether travel, cash back or co-branded, so it's no surprise that new credit cards are entering the market every day.
 They might reward you for dining out, shopping at department stores, even making purchases at office supply stores.
 Used correctly, you can earn hundreds of dollars a year with them.

 There are basically 2 ways to earn rewards – with a sign-up bonus and with ongoing rewards.
 There can be other ways, such as signing up your first authorized user, but those are the most common ways to earn rewards.

 With a sign-up bonus, you usually are required to spend a minimum in order to get the bonus, and it will have a deadline – usually 3 months, but sometimes longer.
-So you might be able to earn $150 back after a $500 spend within 3 months, as in the case of the Freedom Unlimited.
+So you might be able to earn $150 back after a $500 spend within 3 months, as in the case of the Chase Freedom card.